longaccess/terms/Privacy Policy.md

 on your account settings.
-Please remember that any update, change or deletion of your Personal Information contained in your account profile does not and will not in any way and in case alter your Personal Information included as metadata of your archives.
-For example, if you update your email address on your account profile, the metadata of your archives will still contain the email address you indicated upon uploading your archives.
+Please remember that any update, change or deletion of your Personal Information contained in your account profile does not and will not in any way and in case alter your Personal Information included as metadata of your Archives.
+For example, if you update your email address on your account profile, the metadata of your Archives will still contain the email address you indicated upon uploading your Archives.
 In some cases we may retain copies of your information if required by law.
 For questions about your Personal Information on our Service, please contact privacy@longaccess.com.
 We will respond to your inquiry within 30